gcristea07/SolidMenuBundle/README.md

 This bundle's job is to integrate a standalone PHP menu library called [KnpMenu](https://github.com/KnpLabs/KnpMenu).
 You can learn a lot more about how this library works by reading that library's documentation.

-## Credits

-This bundle was originally ported from [ioMenuPlugin](https://github.com/weaverryan/ioMenuPlugin), a menu plugin for symfony1.
-It has since been developed by [knpLabs](https://knplabs.com) and the Symfony community.